shekinamw/FactoryLineOptimizer/README.md

 ## About 📖
 ## Installation & Setup ⚙️
 ### Django
+> [!NOTE]
+> Please ensure you have an up-to-date version of Python, Pip, and pipenv installed and setup prior to this project initialization
+> A guide to installation and setup can be found: https://www.pythontutorial.net/python-basics/install-pipenv-windows/
 1. Move into the directory for the Django server
     ```
     cd ddflo_server